kanety/tikarb/README.md

 ## Usage

-Set path to tika-app jar file:
+Setup path to tika-app jar file:

 ```ruby
 Tikarb.path = '/path/to/your/tika-app.jar'
 ```

-And use as follows:
+Use as follows:

 ```ruby
 # extract text and metadata from file